Eligibility

 ** After submitting the registration fee, you will be taken to the application form.

-*** Are you a CYAS Alumnus?
-E-mail our office for the direct link to the registration form and with waived registration fee.
+*** Are you a CYAS Fellow or Alumnus?
+E-mail our office for the direct link to the registration form.
+Your registration fee will be waived.

 Questions?